ibm-cloud-docs/assistant/skill-search-add.md

 1. Choose the {{site.data.keyword.discoveryshort}} service instance that you want to extract information from.
 {: #choose-d-instance}

-    Any {{site.data.keyword.discoveryshort}} service instances that you have access to are displayed in the list.
-Service instances that use the v2 API are listed but cannot be selected.
-The search skill does not support the {{site.data.keyword.discoveryshort}} v2 API currently.

     If you see a warning that some of your {{site.data.keyword.discoveryshort}} service instances do not have credentials set, it means that you can access at least one instance that you never opened from the {{site.data.keyword.cloud_notm}} dashboard directly yourself.
 You must access a service instance for credentials to be created for it.
 And credentials must exist before {{site.data.keyword.conversationshort}} can establish a connection to the {{site.data.keyword.discoveryshort}} service instance on your behalf.
 If you think a {{site.data.keyword.discoveryshort}} service instance is missing from the list, open the instance from the {{site.data.keyword.cloud}} dashboard directly to generate credentials for it.
     {: note}